makma/fingerprintjs.com/content/blog/how-android-wallpaper-images-can-threaten-your-privacy.md

 ### The science of color extraction

 Since Android is open source, we can readily determine how the method actually works.
-According to the [code](https://cs.android.com/android/platform/superproject/+/master:frameworks/base/core/java/com/android/internal/graphics/palette/VariationalKMeansQuantizer.java;l=31?q=KMeansQua&sq=&ss=android%2Fplatform%2Fsuperproject), colors are the result of work of Variational [K-means](https://en.wikipedia.org/wiki/K-means_clustering) quantizer.
+According to the [code](https://cs.android.com/android/platform/superproject/+/master:frameworks/base/core/java/com/android/internal/graphics/palette/VariationalKMeansQuantizer.java;l=31?q=KMeansQua&sq=&ss=android%2Fplatform%2Fsuperproject), colors are the result of variational [K-means](https://en.wikipedia.org/wiki/K-means_clustering) quantization.
 Every image pixel is represented by a color and every color is a [3-dimensional](https://en.wikipedia.org/wiki/Three-dimensional_space) point in space (e.g., RGB color space).
 All pixels form a set in space, and the algorithm performs clustering of the set on K parts with finding K points, which are equidistant from others in the set.

 ![](https://lh4.googleusercontent.com/wZzelSbxnRMYVCB2uZ9LApfDN3KPKyYZ-DToP-adwRSzcQv_1nVisyhz-PdkyspqgQWjbmaN_HHQU9IXMeyd9-MaEHFW3tG3QKJdJsKiOmMw4DheEsUdcetMmtlXA6iU7Ibi10Pk=s0)

-Above is a visualization of how the K-means method works, courtesy of [vas3k](https://vas3k.com/blog/machine_learning/).
+A visualization of how the K-means method works, courtesy of [vas3k](https://vas3k.com/blog/machine_learning/).
 This particular case is 3-means in a 2-dimensional space.

-In the case of Android, colors are represented in the [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV) color space and distance is calculated using classical measures of [euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance).
+In the case of Android, colors are represented in the [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV) color space and distance is calculated using classical measures of [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance).
 The results are three shades of an image  that are  equidistant (in the color space) from every pixel of the image.

 ### A universe of combinations